casics/project-docs/project/topic-annotation-guidelines/annotation-guidelines.md

 * `fprefect/videopoker` is an example of something that its setup data from a file, and not from a command-line or GUI interface (although it is started from a command line).
 This is just barely a reasonable case for annotating with `batch interface`.

 * `albfernandez/GDS-PMD-Security-Rules` is another example of `batch interface`, because the behavior controlling instructions are written in files.

+* `beercanlah/ardumashtun` is software to be loaded onto an Arduino board, to control a beer brewing aparatus.
+It certainly has `hardware user interface` and `hardware device interface` because when it runs, it runs on the Arduino.
+A more difficult question is whether the testing code in that repository warrants an annotation of `command-line interface`.
+It probably does.

 The "topics" annotation